-FLASH
+FLASH/RDL

-The FLASH key serves several purposes:
+The FLASH/RDL key serves several purposes:

-Getting a fresh dial tone without replacing the handset - When connected to an outside line, press FLASH to automatically disconnect and receive fresh outside dial tone.
-(See also "RELEASE," below.)
+• Getting a fresh dial tone without replacing the handset - When connected to an outside line, press FLASH/RDL to automatically disconnect and receive fresh outside dial tone.

-- Sending a flash hook signal If operating behind Centrex1 or a PBX, press FLASH to transmit a flash hook signal automatically to either the phone company's central office or the host PBX.
-Either may use this signal to provide you with additional features. - Toggling between calls If you hear a call waiting tone while on a call, press FLASH to toggle between the two calls.
+- Sending a flash hook signal If operating behind Centrex1 or a PBX, press FLASH/RDL to transmit a flash hook signal automatically to either the phone company's central office or the host PBX.
+Either may use this signal to provide you with additional features. - Toggling between calls If you hear a call waiting tone while on a call, press FLASH/RDL (or press quickly press the hook switch) to toggle between the two calls. - Automatically call a stored name and number as shown below: